dmarkrollins/sequent/README.md

 - Sort - sort the retro board by votes descending - so the most important ones (highest votes) are on top
 - Freeze - toggle allowing new retro items to be created - you might want to stop new entries after some arbitrary number of minutes to have the team switch focus to voting and discussion.
 - Show Completed - toggle whether completed retro items show on the retro board.
+- Export Retro - exports the current retro board as a CSV and downloads this file to your computer.
+- Clear Retro - permanently removes both completed and non completed items from the retro board.
 - Archive Retro - archive an open retro so next time you start with a clean slate.
 - View Archives - view previously archived retros.
 - Preferences - Sequent customization options - see _Customizing Sequent_ below.
 - Share Sequent - share Sequent goodness with someone you know via email.
+- Sequent Help - navigate to this read me file on GitHub.
+- Version X.X.X - displays the Sequent version history.
+- Usage History - if this option is turned on it will display a Sequent Usage History chart.
+- Logout - logs you out of the current retro board.

 ### Archiving Retros